The Complexity of Defining and Separating Fixpoint Formulae in Modal Logic: Ternary and Beyond

 We define a torus tiling $\tau$ as follows.
 Let $x,y$ be any cell of the exponential torus, that is, $0\leq x,y<2^n$.
-Conditions~1b--1d enforce that, three paths are stipulated: one (via~1b) in point $w(x,y)$, one (via~1c) in point $w(x\ominus_{2^n} 1,y)$, and one (via~1d) in point $w(x,y\ominus_{2^n}1)$, where, similar to $\oplus_{2^n}$, $\ominus_{2^n}$ denotes subtraction modulo $2^n$.
+Conditions~1b--1d enforce that three paths are stipulated: one (via~1b) in point $w(x,y)$, one (via~1c) in point $w(x\ominus_{2^n} 1,y)$, and one (via~1d) in point $w(x,y\ominus_{2^n}1)$, where, similar to $\oplus_{2^n}$, $\ominus_{2^n}$ denotes subtraction modulo $2^n$.
 Each of these paths is labeled, using $b\in\sigma$ with (the encoding of) $x,y$ along its elements.
 Due to Conditions~1a and~2a, these three paths (in $\M$) can only be bisimilar to the path (in $\M'$) in the tree stipulated below $\widehat w$ that is labeled with (the encoding of) $x,y$.
 In particular, the ends of the paths are bisimilar to the same leaf in the tree.
 Since, by Condition~2b, every leaf in the tree satisfies at most one $t_d$, and, by Condition~1e, the end of each path satisfies at least one $t_d$, all ends are labeled with the same $t_d$.
 We set $\tau(x,y)=d$.
 Synchronization is then achieved by Condition~1e.
 Indeed, consider $(x,y)$ and $(x\oplus_{2^n} 1,y)$.
 Then Condition~1e ensures that the end of the paths for $(x,y)$ and $(x\oplus_{2^n} 1,y)$ stipulated in $w(x,y)$ are labeled with $t_d,t_{d'}$ such that $(d,d')\in V$.
 The argument for horizontal compatibility is symmetric.

-In the other direction, it is not difficult to construct joint $\bis^{4n}_\sigma$-consistent models from a given torus tiling for $\Delta,H,V,2^n$.
+In the other direction, it is not difficult to construct jointly $\bis^{4n}_\sigma$-consistent models from a given torus tiling for $\Delta,H,V,2^n$.
 This concludes the proof of the claim and thus of Theorem~\ref{thm:ml-interpolant-existence} as well.

 We show next that the situation for the more general $\ML$-separability, for which the input formulae are in $\muML$, is even worse.

 \begin{restatable}{thm}{thmternarycomplexity} For every $d\geq 3$, $\ML$-separability of $\muML$-formulae over $\TT^d$ is $\TwoExpTime$-complete. \end{restatable}